 Residents will complete various residency projects as part of the program.
 Required projects include a pharmacotherapy project (formulary monograph, class review, or therapeutic guideline), a medication use evaluation or administrative project, and an ACPE-accredited continuing education presentation.
 Residents will also design, conduct, and present a clinical research project.

-Through a partnership with Duquesne University’s School of Pharmacy, residents may elect to complete the requirements of the teaching certificate program.
-In addition to required educational presentations, residents will co-precept pharmacy students, facilitate a student-run topic discussion, and develop a teaching philosophy statement and portfolio.
+Through a partnership with Duquesne University School of Pharmacy, residents may elect to complete the requirements of the teaching certificate program.
+In addition to required educational presentations, residents will co-precept pharmacy students, facilitate a student-run topic discussion and develop a teaching philosophy statement.